Weed Control in Planting Beds: Best Practices & Products to Avoid

 Pull Weeds By Hand

-You can also use some weeding tools to help you get at the entire root of weeds when removing them by hand.
+You can also use weeding tools to help you remove the entire root when removing weeds by hand.

 Use Post-Emergent Weed Control Products